monado3/MagicAmazonWishList/README.md

 Magic Amazon WishList
 =================
-In Amazon WishList, every book will automatically have a link to its detail page at U-tokyo OPAC , by just execution of one command.
+In Amazon WishList, every book will automatically have a link to its detail page at [U-tokyo OPAC](https://opac.dl.itc.u-tokyo.ac.jp/opac/opac_search), by just execution of one command.

 |Before|After|
 |----|----|